 What is Meditation?

 What is meditation and how do we define meditation?
 Meditation is the art of cultivating awareness and insight.
-It can be used as a practical tool to undo destructive emotional patterns, to develop positive qualities like wisdom and compassion, and to access the mind’s fundamental nature of pure awareness.
+It can be used as a practical tool to transform destructive emotional patterns, to discover positive qualities like wisdom and compassion, and to access the mind’s fundamental nature of pure awareness.

 Awareness: The Essence of Meditation